rowanam/magnolia-airport/README.md

 ### Check in

-The user will be prompted to enter a last name and booking number, which will be checked in the same way as described above in the ticket booking program.
+The user is prompted to enter a last name and booking number, which will be checked in the same way as described above in the ticket booking program.

 Once a booking is successfully found, the program will inform the user whether that passenger is already checked in.